 Management of Toe Deformities

-Abnormally shaped toes can rub against adjacent digits or be irritated by your footwear.
-The affected toe is usually prominent with the joint assuming a bent position.
-Symptoms include soreness between the toes, over the prominent joint or at the tip of the digit.
-Hard skin or corns may form and there can be associated damage to the toenail.
+An abnormally shaped toe can rub against adjacent toes or be irritated by your footwear.
+Symptoms include soreness between the toes, over the prominent joint or at the tip of the toe.
+Hard skin or corns may form and there may be associated damage to the toenail.

 This is a clinical diagnosis made by the examining the foot, X-rays are not normally required.

 - Previous injury such as a fracture

 - Increased length of toe in comparison to adjacent toes